llegoff/PiFanIrHat/README.md

 :warning: on raspberry pi 4, only shutdown work, with original bootloader.
 For power on, bootloader need to be update to RC3.3, see https://www.raspberrypi.org/forums/viewtopic.php?f=117&t=246027

-:grey_exclamation: For key learning, press Rec button, led stay on, press remote key, led rturn off.
+:grey_exclamation: For key learning, press Rec button, led stay on, press remote key, led return off.

 ![](img/Attiny85.PNG)